-1.2.2.2 Cybersecurity - CS
+1.2.2.2 Cybersecurity - CS, CS1, CS2

-This option is used to address customer installation security requirements.
+These options are used to address customer installation security requirements.
 Contact Quasonix for details.

 1.2.2.3 Ethernet (EVTM) Payload, Receive Only - EN

 When the EN option is enabled, the RDMS will recover EVTM encoded data and convert it from Serial Streaming Telemetry back to the original Ethernet packets.
 Standard SST operation is not replaced, and can still be used.
 This hardware must be paired with an -EN enabled transmitter for proper data recovery.